 Frequency of participation varies according to activity type.
 Of those children who played a musical instrument, 37% did so more than 52 times during the year.
-By comparison, 27% of children involved in dancing, 8% of those involved in drama did so more than 52 times during the year.
+By comparison, 27% of children involved in dancing, 8% of those involved in singing and 5% of those involved in drama did so more than 52 times during the year.